MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

 To obtain a new MAK, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
-After you obtain a new MAK, try installing and activating Windows again.
+After you obtain the new MAK, try installing and activating Windows again.

 ### 0xC004C008 The activation server determined that the specified product key could not be used

 #### Possible cause

 The KMS key has exceeded its activation limit.
-A KMS host key activates up to 10 times, on up to six different computers.
+A KMS host key can be activated up to 10 times on up to six different computers.

 #### Resolution

-If you need additional activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
+If you require additional activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).

 ### 0xC004B100 The activation server determined that the computer could not be activated